EDGDrummond/EF-grant/halo2/readme.md

 Commands to run and verify halo circuits in this folder.
 The circuit to be benched (alongside its name) should be seen in the cargo file.
-Then we can run the command below with the relevant benching target

-Insert the desired circuit sizes to be benched via the k_range parameter in the benching file
+Insert the desired circuit sizes to be benched via the k_range parameter in the benching file.
+Then we can run the command below with the relevant benching target:

 cargo criterion --bench iszero